gnea/grbl/doc/markdown/interface.md

 Alarm is an emergency state.
 Something has gone terribly wrong when these occur.
 Typically, they are caused by limit error when the machine has moved or wants to move outside the machine travel and crash into the ends.
 They also report problems if Grbl is lost and can't guarantee positioning or a probe command has failed.
 Once in alarm-mode, Grbl will lock out all g-code functionality and accept only a small set of commands.
 It may even stop everything and force you to acknowledge the problem until you issue Grbl a reset.
 While in alarm-mode, the user can override the alarm manually with a specific command, which then re-enables g-code so you can move the machine again.
 This ensures the user knows about the problem and has taken steps to fix or account for it.

-Similar to error messages, all alarm messages are sent as  **`ALARM:X`**, where `X` is an alarm code to tell you exacly what caused the alarm.
+Similar to error messages, all alarm messages are sent as  **`ALARM:X`**, where `X` is an alarm code to tell you exactly what caused the alarm.
 The table below describes the meaning of each alarm code.

 | ID | Alarm Code Description |
 |:-------------:|----|